This article has been updated from a post originally published on 6/7/18.

 Everyone wants a healthy smile.
 But just like any other part of your body, how you go about caring for your teeth will change over time.
 So what do you need to keep an eye out for as you age?

 Let this guide be your oral health roadmap as you navigate your 20s, 30s and 40s.

 In your 20s

-Freedom from parental control might feel liberating at first, but 20-year-olds new to adult life will soon find out that maintaining a clean bill of dental health is more difficult without mom and dad’s pocketbook.
+Freedom from parental control might feel liberating at first, but 20-year-olds new to adult life will soon find out that maintaining a clean bill of dental health may be more financially difficult on their own.

 In your 30s

 If our 20s are all about adjusting to adult living, our 30s introduce us to different ways our lives can evolve and expand.

 Whether you settle in with a partner or choose to have or adopt children, the number of people in your household may increase in your 30s.
 While these events can happen at any time in your adult life, trends show Americans making these decisions more and more for the first time during this decade.
 That means you may need to seek dental coverage for more than just yourself.
 If dental insurance isn’t an option, here are three ways to save on dental care.

 As for you personally, any dental care you may have pushed off in your 20s may begin to compound in your 30s.
 And you might be nervous to “face the music” if you haven’t been to the dentist in a while.
 If you have anxiety about seeing the dentist, don’t push it off: use these tips to help you overcome your concerns.

 In your 40s